cedar-policy/cedar-docs/docs/collections/_policies/syntax-operators.md

 The `&&` operator uses [short circuit evaluation](https://wikipedia.org/wiki/Short-circuit_evaluation).
 If the first argument is `false`, then the expression immediately evaluates to `false` and the second argument isn't evaluated.
 This approach is useful when the second argument might result in an error if evaluated.
 You can use the first argument to test that the second argument is a valid expression.

-The following policy allows only if the principal has the attribute `level` and the `level > 5`.
+The following policy is satisfied only if the principal has the attribute `level` and the `level > 5`.

 ```cedar
 permit (principal, action == Action:"read", resource)